wangfu91/sentry-log4rs/README.md

 ## Testing

-The functionality can be tested with  `examples/yaml_config.rs` and `example/code_config.rs` examples.
-Just update the Sentry DSN value and run it with:
+The functionality can be tested with  `examples/yaml_config.rs` and `example/code_config.rs` examples, just update the `dsn` value and run it with:

 ```shell script
     cargo run --example code_config